ViciousSquid/Dosidicus/Docs/Simulating Awareness.md

 **Enhancements:**

-New neurons add capacity to learn novel patterns (e.g., a "novelty" neuron helps recognize new objects).
+New neurons add capacity to learn novel patterns (e.g., a "novelty" neuron helps recognize new objects)

 Stress-induced neurons reduce sensitivity to anxiety and stress